As of November 2019, Maxine Hall Health Center temporarily moved to 1181 Golden Gate Ave.

 Maxine Hall Health Center is a primary care clinic at 1301 Pierce St. in the Western Addition.
 The clinic serves about 3,600 patients annually and has existed in the community for more than 50 years providing: regular check-ups, prenatal care, women’s health services, behavioral health services, short-term counseling; access to resources for food, shelter, clothing, transportation; nutrition education, and other services.

-- Seismically safer building in case of an earthquake
+- Seismic retrofit to improve safety in case of an earthquake

-- Expand the clinic by moving to the 2nd floor to meet current patient needs
+- Clinic expansion to the 2nd floor to meet current patient needs

-- Add an elevator to the 2nd floor
+- Addition of an elevator to the 2nd floor

-- Add curb ramps for patients with disabilities
+- Addition of curb ramps for patients with disabilities

 - 7 additional patient rooms (6 consult rooms, 1 exam room)